Farouk Shami: Controversy as Gubernatorial candidate

+Shami was a member of the board of the American Task Force on Palestine; he resigned in 2010.

 Relationship with Donald Trump

 Shami has described himself as "Trump’s friend of 12 years" and has a long business relationship with Donald Trump through The Miss USA/Miss Universe pageants and Celebrity Apprentice.
-Donald Trump also famously uses Farouk System's CHI Helmet Head product.
 In June 2015, Farouk Systems withdrew advertising sponsorship of the Miss USA pageant due to Donald Trump's anti-Hispanic comments, although Farouk System products continued to be used by contestants at the event.
 In December 2015, Farouk Systems returned as a sponsor of the event.